abisummers/abisummers.github.io/src/content/guide/first-arrondissement.md

 ### Transport

 This area is very well connected to the rest of Paris.
-There are multiple metro lines (1, 4, 7, 11 and 14), and multiple RER lines (A, B and D) that run through the station Châtelet - Les Halles (it's really two stations that merged into one).
+There are multiple metro lines (1, 4, 7, 11 and 14), and multiple RER lines (A, B and D) that run through the station _Châtelet - Les Halles_ (it's really two stations that merged into one).
 Because of this, it can be a _nightmare_ to get out of the station.
 You can be walking for 15 minutes to get from one line to the other line.
 Google Maps will often tell you there's a walk, but it often underestimates it especially if you're not familiar with the station.
-A lot of locals joke about the 'Châtelet - Les Halles escape game'.
-There's ~26 exits.
+A lot of locals joke about the _Châtelet - Les Halles escape game_.
+There's more than 20 exits, and you'll probably lose the exit number you're following.

 Account for extra time when passing through here, and if possible _avoid_ (seriously, a lot of locals avoid this station).

 ### Shopping

-There's a lot of options for shopping in the area, the firs thing I'm going to suggest is somewhat niche.
+There's a lot of options for shopping in the area, the first thing I'm going to suggest is somewhat niche.

 A lot of people want to stock up on French skincare products while here. _Pharmacie du Forum Des Halles_ is a giant pharmacy located in the Westfield Forum des Halles shopping centre.
 It has everything you could think about, and more.
 A lot of the staff here speak English and are happy to help out.
-The prices here are reasonable - not all pharmacies are equal.
+The prices here are good - not all pharmacies are equal.
 I will say, that it can get busy, so it's not for everyone.

-If you're wanting to buy an English book while here, I'd recommend _Smith & Son_.
+If you're wanting to buy an [English book](/articles/book-stores/) while here, I'd recommend _Smith & Son_.
 They have a large selection of books to choose from and a tea room upstairs.
-They also have a small selection of British snacks like Terry's chocolate orange.It's located just opposite the Tuileries gardens.
+They also have a small selection of British snacks like Terry's chocolate orange.
+It's located just opposite the Tuileries gardens.

 Along Rue Saint-Honoré you'll find the luxury and designer stores.